voodoo12345/credits-docs/source/transactions.rst

 When a Transaction with Transform inside is onboarded to the Node, it is verified against the current :ref:`Blockchain State <blockchain-state>`.
-The ``verify()`` method should perform checks against state to check if this Transform will be applicable either now or sometime in the future.
+The ``verify()`` method should perform checks against the state to check if this Transform will be applicable either now or sometime in the future.
 If a Transform fails verification at any point it will be flushed from the Node.
-Note that if a Transform attempts to modify state during its validation, changes made to state will be disposed of.
+Note that if a Transform attempts to modify state during its validation, changes made to the state will be disposed of.

 When a Transform is applied it will be given the current state of the Network and expected to modify and return a new state.
-During the :ref:`transaction application<blockchain-applying-transactions>` a Transform may perform any verification that has to be performed "upon application".
+During the :ref:`transaction application<blockchain-applying-transactions>`, a Transform may perform any verification that has to be performed "upon application".
 If this verification fails, the apply should fail and return an erroneous result.
-However failure of ``apply`` doesn't cause the transaction to be discarded.
+However, failure of ``apply`` doesn't cause the transaction to be discarded.
 It stays in the unconfirmed pool until it's either gets confirmed or it's ``verify`` method also fails.
 Only when ``verify`` fails transaction is discarded and forgotten.